redox-os/website/content/news/this-month-250430.md

 ## Minimality

-Jeremy Soller enabled the `minimal` and `minimal-net` variants on the build server images, this allow testers and developers to easily test the most small Redox variant for computers with a small amount of resources or optimize Redox to use less resources.
+Jeremy Soller enabled the `minimal` and `minimal-net` variants on the build server images, this allow testers and developers to easily test the smallest Redox variant for computers with a limited resources or to optimize Redox to use less resources.

 ## Better User Authentication Security